jazzonaut/IntelliTrader/IntelliTrader.Web/Static/Help/index.md

 All modifiers (both signal and trading) are optional and can be omitted.
 Signal modifiers currently only support the *CostMultiplier* (MaxCost multiplier)
-Trading modifiers support any trading setting that begins with Buy, Sell or DCALevels in addition to the following trading-rule specific modifiers:
+Trading modifiers support any trading setting that begins with Buy, Sell plus DCALevels and MaxPairs in addition to the following trading-rule specific modifiers:

 |Setting|Type|Default Value|Description|
 |-|:-:|:-:|-|